Xbloro/xbloro.github.io/_posts/2020-11-11-GUI-encryption-Tool.md

 The tool will ask you the location of what it needs, you just have to click.
 Keep in mind that's a beta, it will crash if you provide it the wrong files, like a pub key instead of a private.

-It will also crash if u give to him the wrong keys.
+It will also crash if u give to him the wrong pair keys used to encrypt.

 ## Info